On the lookout for a pup full of charm and personality? A Cavoodle might be your perfect match.

 How to groom a Cavoodle

 Cavoodles need to be groomed to keep their coats in top condition.
-Regular brushing, and a trim every six weeks or so will prevent it from matting.
+They're not high maintenance, but regular brushing, and a trim every six weeks will prevent their coats from matting.

 If you’d like a fuss-free option, you can always take your Cavoodle to a groomer.
 However, if you’d like to take care of grooming yourself, here’s where to begin: